-Admission to dental school is competitive, and admissions committees are able to choose from among many talented students.
-The median cumulative GPA and DAT scores for the 2020 entering classes at SUNY Stonybrook are shown in the Table below:
+Admission to dental school is extremely competitive, and admissions committees are able to choose from among many talented students.
+The median cumulative GPA and DAT scores for the 2022 entering classes at two popular SUNY dental schools are shown in the table below:

 How Competitive is it?

 The Dental Admission Test (DAT) is required for admission to dental school.
 It is a standardized, computer-based exam that consists of four sections: a Survey of Natural Sciences (biology, general chemistry, and organic chemistry), Reading Comprehension, Quantitative Reasoning, and Perceptual Ability.
 Two summary scores are reported, one on academic subjects and one for perceptual ability, as well as scores on individual sections.
-The current (2020) national average for all test takers is approximately 19.3, with the DAT scores of admitted students being significantly higher at 20.4.
+The current (2022) national average for all test takers is approximately 18.8, with the DAT scores of admitted students being significantly higher at 20.4.
 It is typically taken after the required natural science courses have been completed.
 Preparation for the DAT consists of self-study and taking DAT practice tests or participating in a formal DAT test preparation course.
-Students can register online.
+Students register online at www.ada.org/dat.

 Non-Academic Guidelines for Admission